brendanofallon/SNPSVM/README.md

 2. Use an already-constructed model to call snps on a new .BAM file:

 		java -Xmx1g -jar snpsvm.jar predict -R reference.fasta -B input.bam -M input.model -V output.vcf

+	Note : SNPSVM comes with a default model that you can use if you don't have a bunch of training data on hand.
+Its called 'default.model' and lives in the model directory.

 	Optionally, you can use -L to specify the range of sites you'd like to examine in several ways